Abhijit-Vishwase/CODTECH-Data-Analysis-Internship/Task2_Machine_Learning/README.md

 Model training using Random Forest Regressor

-Performance evaluation using MAE and R² score
+Model evaluation using MAE and R² score

 Key Insights